Can Yoga Help To Boost Immunity? Top 6 Yoga Poses For Boosting Immunity!

 Yoga is well renowned for its ability to reduce stress.
 Your body creates stress hormones while you’re under stress, which might impair your immune system.
 Yoga can increase your immunity by lowering your stress levels.

 When viruses enter the nasal canal, a person who is under stress is more prone to have a cold or a fever.
+Additionally, depression, gastrointestinal issues, heart disease, diabetes, obesity, Alzheimer’s disease, and asthma tend to be made worse or more likely by stress.
+The immune and nervous systems are connected, and yoga helps reduce stress hormones and relax the nervous system.

 2. It maintains the respiratory system’s health.